Lake Norman: Geology

 Lake Norman is a man-made lake that is 33.6 mi long, 9 mi wide, and has 520 mi of shoreline.
 Its average depth is 33.5 ft, but at its outlet it reaches a depth of 110 ft.
 The lake is mainly underlain by interfingered igneous and metamorphic bedrock.

 The bottom of the lake consists of various clay and plastic soils.
 These mechanically engineered soils are maintained and constructed with artificial enforcing, which adds a stabilization factor, and solidifies the lake so it will not break down and wear away.
 Clay soil contains a high percentage of particles that becomes sticky when wet, and therefore holds together better.

 Lake Norman lies atop two geologic belts, the Charlotte belt and the Inner Piedmont belt.
 The Charlotte belt is made up of igneous rock that is 300 to 500 million years old.
-Igneous rocks are used in construction, hence why the lake was built on top of them.
+Igneous rocks are used in construction, which is why the lake was built on top of them.
 The Inner Piedmont belt is the most metamorphosed belt, and contains deformed metamorphosed volcanic and sedimentary rocks approximately 500 to 700 million years old.
 The lake is built on the Catawba River, and is underlain by inceptisol soils, which are found in river floodplains.
 The soil is made of brown forest soil deposits and includes a wide variety of dissimilar soil characteristics.
 In North Carolina, inceptisols cover almost the whole state, except areas around the east coast.